Nano Nagle has been declared Venerable by Pope Francis - October 31, 2013.

 The Cause for Canonization of Nano Nagle

+On October 31, 2013, Nano Nagle was declared Venerable by Pope Francis.
+This announcement brings the Canonisation of Nano Nagle one step closer as it is the second of four stages in the Canonization Process.
 Nano Nagle’s Cause for Canonization was officially initiated at the bi-centenary of her death in 1984.
 In 2004, the Central Leadership Team set up a Nano Nagle Commission Office, to help in promoting Nano as a woman of faith and courage, in the hope that she may soon be declared Venerable.
 The Commission comprises three Presentation Sisters, one from each Irish Province.
 The Commission has worked to make Nano better known and to promote the Cause of her Canonization.
 To forward the Cause of Nano, it is imperative that people cultivate devotion to her, and pray to her for favors.
 Any favors received, no matter how small, needs to be reported to the Commission:

 The Nano Nagle Commission Office